czy1999/czy1999.github.io/_pages/about.md

 The long-term goal of my research is to develop **self-evolving** artificial intelligence that can liberate humanity from mundane tasks.<!--and contribute to the realization of communism.--> Areas of interest in research include:

-- Temporal Reasoning;
+- Temporal Knowledge Graph;
+- Knowledge Enhancement and Memory in LLM Agents;
 - Continual Learning for Large Language models;
-- Temporal Knowledge Graph;
 - Multi-Agent Collaboration on Social Science Research;
-- AI4Science

 <ul style="color: blue;">I am actively looking for academic exchange and collaboration.</ul>